csantella/fastapi-yt-sanjeev/README.txt

 To stop the application, run:

 	`docker compose down`

 The docker-compose.yml file contains the configuration for the application container and the postgres container.

+To connect pgAdmin 4 Docker container to the app network, run the following commands:

+    `docker network connect fastapi-yt-sanjeev_default <pgAdmin4 container name>`

+where 'fastapi-yt-sanjeev_default' is the name of the docker network given to it by docker compose (since it is not explicitly defined in the YAML)